Are There Really Hypothyroidism Diets?

 Take your Synthroid dose 4 hours before or after you take these supplements.

 - Iron supplements or multivitamins with iron

-Some medications also can affect the way hypothyroidism treatments work, including certain ulcer and cholesterol-lowering medications.
-To avoid interactions, it's important to take your hypothyroidism medication 4 hours before or after these supplements or medications.
-Be sure to talk to your doctor to learn more about possible interactions, and get more tips for taking your medication.
+Some medications also can affect the way hypothyroidism treatments work.
+Be sure to talk to your doctor if you eat these foods, and about other medications or supplements you may be taking, and get more tips for taking your medication.

 2. US Department of Health and Human Services.
 Dietary Guidelines for Americans.
 Finding Your Way to a Healthier You.
 Available at: http://www.health.gov/dietaryguidelines/dga2005/document/html/brochure.htm.
 Accessed March 1, 2013.